 Of course, keeping up with your normal cleansing routine is critical to control breakouts during a cold or other illness.
 If you use a gentle cleansing balm or resurfacing facial wash, to keep your skin clear normally, make sure, make sure you continue washing and treating your skin as usual.

 However, you might also want to use a special acne-fighting mask to give your acne defense a boost.
 Try removing impurities deep in the skin by exfoliating using a gentle exfoliating mask such as the ELEMIS Papaya Enzyme Peel, which uses natural fruit enzymes of Papaya and calming Pineapple to smooth and clarify your skin – allowing it to breathe.
 Another option is the radiance-boosting ELEMIS Dynamic Resurfacing Peel & Reset - a complexion-clarifying duo that not only gently peels away dull skin but also replenishes it with hydration.

 You will also want to use products that control oil and rebalance the skin such as the SOS Emergency Cream, which is specifically relief for stressed skin, hormonal skin, or irritated skin.
 Amino Acids, Lavender Absolute, Willow, Centella Asiatica, and Myrrh – formulated in the healing cream – work to soothe the skin and rebalance inflamed skin.
 Make sure to pair these with your preferred acne spot treatment.

 Is my skin telling me something about my health?

 Getting a cold might be an indicator that you are going to break out, but other times, your pimples can tell you what's going on in your body.
-According to Women's Health Magazine, chin acne can indicate a hormonal imbalance and redness or blotchiness can indicate stress, a digestive disorder or lupus.
-If you are concerned about your acne, talk to your dermatologist.
+According to Women's Health Magazine, chin acne can indicate a hormonal imbalance and redness, or blotchiness can indicate stress, a digestive disorder, or lupus.
+If you are concerned about your acne, speak with your dermatologist.